awsdocs/iam-user-guide/doc_source/id_credentials_passwords_admin-change-user.md

 1. To delete a password, run this command: [aws iam delete\-login\-profile](https://docs.aws.amazon.com/cli/latest/reference/iam/delete-login-profile.html)

 **Important**
 When you delete a user's password, the user can no longer sign in to the AWS Management Console\.
 If the user has active access keys, they continue to function and allow access through the AWS CLI, Tools for Windows PowerShell, or AWS API function calls\.
 When you use the AWS CLI, Tools for Windows PowerShell, or AWS API to delete a user from your AWS account, you must first delete the password using this operation\.
-For more information, see [Deleting an IAM User \(AWS CLI\)](id_users_manage.md#id_users_deleting_cli)\.
+For more information, see [Deleting an IAM user \(AWS CLI\)](id_users_manage.md#id_users_deleting_cli)\.

-## Creating, Changing, or Deleting an IAM User Password \(AWS API\)<a name="Using_ManagingPasswordsAPI"></a>
+## Creating, changing, or deleting an IAM user password \(AWS API\)<a name="Using_ManagingPasswordsAPI"></a>

 You can use the AWS API to manage passwords for your IAM users\.